 - low wages and poor or no health benefits for most food system workers

 - record profits for food corporations like PepsiCo and food retailers like Walmart

 Is industrial agriculture successful?

 The industrialized agricultural system is VERY successful at its primary purpose (result #7 above) making rich people richer.
 Some of the other socially positive outcomes of the industrial system (1, 3 & 5) are necessary “side effects” of the primary purpose.
 And clearly the socially and environmentally negative consequences (2, 4, 6) are not intentional.
-Since they are “external” to our single-minded vision and linear understanding of the situation, they are unseen.
-Systems thinking allows us to see how our own actions can have unintended consequences.
+Since they are “external” to our single-minded vision and linear understanding of the situation, they are unseen even though they are a “built in” part of the design.